Post job

 Movers help people take or move things from one place to another through their physical strength.
 They work manually to help customers in their businesses or homes.
 Among the elements, they do include the preparation, loading, and unloading of items.
 They are also notable as material movers and hand laborers.
 Some movers drive a moving truck.
 However, they should not be burdened with any issue with a high value like jewelry and cash.

-There are some key differences in responsibilities as well.
-For example, a freight handler responsibilities require skills like "basic math," "math," "hazardous materials," and "manual equipment."
+There are some key differences in the responsibilities of each position.
+For example, freight handler responsibilities require skills like "basic math," "math," "hazardous materials," and "manual equipment."
 Meanwhile a typical lumper has skills in areas such as "safety standards," "truck loads," "purchase orders," and "assembly line."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 People working in the docks are collectively called dock workers.
 Their primary job is to load and unload ships.
 They are also named material movers and hand laborers who manually move stocks, freight, or other materials.
 While formal educational attainment is not a prerequisite to becoming a dock worker, several skills are required.
 Dockworkers should have the best physical strength, endurance, and agility.
 Having good hearing and eyesight is also essential in their job.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, freight handler responsibilities are more likely to require skills like "basic math," "pallets," "math," and "hazardous materials."
-Meanwhile, a mover might be skilled in areas such as "office furniture," "household goods," "pallet jack," and "office equipment."
+Meanwhile, a mover has duties that require skills in areas such as "office furniture," "household goods," "pallet jack," and "office equipment."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, movers earn similar levels of education than freight handlers.
-In general, they're 0.4% less likely to graduate with a Master's Degree and 0.0% more likely to earn a Doctoral Degree.
+Movers earn similar levels of education than freight handlers in general.
+They're 0.4% less likely to graduate with a Master's Degree and 0.0% more likely to earn a Doctoral Degree.

 A loader's responsibilities regularly involve manual work such as lifting and transporting objects to vehicles like trucks and vans.
 The tasks of a loader may also include operating various kinds of machines, maintain accurate documentation and inventory, sort and organize goods while examining their quality and quantity, and devise strategies on how to expand space capacity.
 A loader also needs to coordinate with staff at all times, and report to managers or supervisors should there be any issues or inconsistencies.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from freight handler resumes include skills like "logistics," "forklifts," "customer service," and "sit," whereas a dock worker might be skilled in "ltl," "dock equipment," "freight bills," and "safety policies. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from freight handler resumes include skills like "logistics," "forklifts," "customer service," and "sit," whereas a dock worker is more likely to list skills in "ltl," "dock equipment," "freight bills," and "safety policies. "